NativeCLI/docs.nativecli.com/Writerside/topics/check-update.md

 ## Options

-Describe what each option is used for:

 -f, --format
 : By default, update status is output in `text`.
-For progrmatic use, `json` is also a valid option:
+For programmatic use, `json` is also a valid option:

 : ```nativecli check-update --format json```